Eloping on the Beach in California

 Is an Elopement on the Beach for You?

 2021 Update: We published this guide to eloping on the beach in California a few years back (with periodic updates to keep things fresh).
-The advent of the coronavirus pandemic has made small, outdoor weddings more popular than ever before.
+The advent of the coronavirus pandemic has made small beach elopements more popular than ever before.
 Many couples are discarding the idea of a large indoor wedding in favor of smaller events held outdoors.
 Still, even with a desire to go small, beach weddings are not for everyone.
-There is no doubt that an elopement wedding on the beach can be spectacular–intimacy, fun and romance all rolled into one.
+There is no doubt that an elopement on the beach can be spectacular–intimacy, nature, and romance all rolled into one.
 Not to mention a combination wedding and honeymoon for most couples!
 One look at the photos on this page might just be enough to convince you that a beach elopement or micro-wedding is a must-have.

 Some things to think about include:

 - Your tolerance for unpredictable weather conditions.
 Beach venues in California can be windy; beaches can be foggy; and yes, beaches can get rained on too!
 Sometimes we need to implement a backup indoor location plan at the last minute.

 - When it comes to eloping on the beach in California, simple is usually best.
 Simple attire, bare feet or flip-flops (and think about leaving the veil at home); uncomplicated props (save the Champagne toast for your post-ceremony dinner unless you’re okay with a bit of sand in your glass!); minimal decorations (with the ocean as your backdrop, arches and urns of flowers are not needed).